-- 18. Dioceses were encouraged to pay assistant staff between the NMS and the level for incumbents in the diocese, as appropriate. - 19.
-A minimum Resettlement Grant payable in addition to the removal grant for all moves, should be $\pounds 2,428$. - 20.
-First Appointment Grants: The CSA recommended that all stipendiary ministers should receive a First Appointment Grant of at least £2,428, in addition to the Resettlement Grant on the following two occasions: 1) when taking up a full-time stipendiary post as assistant curate, deacon, deaconess or licensed lay worker for the first time, and 2) when taking up an appointment as an incumbent or minister of incumbent status for the first time. - 21.
-Stipends for bishops and cathedral clergy who were appointed on or after 1 April 2004 should be paid levels of stipend in accordance with the arrangements agreed by the Archbishops' Council for implementing the decision of the General Synod in November 2004.
-The CSA and the Church Commissioners have agreed that, in future, the stipends of dignitaries and cathedral clergy will be increased in line with the increase in the NSB. - 22.
-The CSA has ceased provision of a notional cost of housing, which estimated of the additional amount clergy would have to earn, if they were to provide and maintain domestic accommodation (excluding office space) for themselves and their families, using national average figures.
+- Commissioners have agreed that, in future, the stipends of dignitaries and cathedral clergy will be increased in line with the increase in the NSB. - 25.
+The CSA has ceased to provide a notional cost of housing figure, which estimated the additional amount clergy would have to earn, if they were to provide and maintain domestic accommodation (excluding office space) for themselves and their families, using national average figures.
 An Excel tool, indicated in Section 1, brings together housing related data sourced from the Office of National Statistics (ONS).
 It is updated annually by the CSA and provided to dioceses.

-Stipends paid by the Church Commissioners for 2018/19
+Stipends paid by the Church Commissioners for 2019/20

-23. Stipends for 2018/19 are shown below, including those for clergy appointed before 1 April 2004:
+26. Stipends for 2019/20 are shown below, including those for clergy appointed before 1 April 2004:

-Senior Clergy starting on or a 1 April 2004 Senior Clergy in equivalent or higher paid post before April '04
+Senior Clergy starting on or after 1 April 2004 Senior Clergy in equivalent or higher paid post before April '04

-Archbishop of Canterbury £81,760 -
+Archbishop of Canterbury £83,400 -

-Archbishop of York £70,070 -
+Archbishop of York £71,470 -

-Bishop of London £64,230 -
+Bishop of London £65,510 -

-Diocesan Bishops £44,380 £44,750
+Diocesan Bishops £45,270 £45,650

-Suffragan Bishops £36,210 £36,730
+Suffragan Bishops £36,930 £37,460

-Deans £36,210 £36,730
+Deans £36,930 £37,460

-Residentiary Canons Same % increase as relevant Diocesan Basic Stipend £29,920
+Residentiary Canons Same % increase as relevant Diocesan Basic Stipend £30,520

-Section 4: Diocesan Stipend Levels in 2018/19
+Section 4: Diocesan Stipend Levels in 2019/20